Nirmalafauzhia/Data-Analytics-Part-1/README.md

 Creating summary statistics or aggregations to get an overview of the data, such as calculating totals, averages, or counts.
 ## - pivoting
 Restructuring data to transform rows into columns or vice versa, often used for creating summary tables or pivot tables.
+# 3. Data Cleansing (Online Store Customer Data)
+## - Import Library and Load Dataset
+First, import the libraries that will be used, including pandas, numpy, matplotlib, seaborn, dan scipy libraries